 Susie started her studies and career in journalism, going on to work for the BBC and The Scotsman newspaper.
 However, raising dyslexic children made her passionate about supporting people to fulfil their potential in education and beyond.
 Hence, she took a postgraduate qualification in careers guidance at Edinburgh Napier University, and has been a board member of Dyslexia Scotland for nearly ten years.
 Concurrently, she has been working as an Academic Skills adviser, whilst also offering career guidance outside of the university.
 Susie has a love of animals, and particularly hedgehogs and tortoises.
 Incidentally, she also loves good grammar.

 Mel began her academic career in Sports Science and Sports Therapy, before putting this on hold to raise her own three children and foster several more!
 When her youngest started school, Mel returned to her studies, and so understands how difficult it is to juggle study with caring, as well as other commitments.
 Mel joined the team in 2012, and has since completed a postgraduate qualification in learning, teaching and assessment in higher education.
 She works mainly with Business School students and staff in her academic skills role.
-Mel also works with the Widening Participation and Disability & Inclusion teams.
-When she is not working, she is mainly trying to develop her teenagers’ independent living skills, but also loves to catch up with family and friends, and particularly when music events are involved.
+Mel also works with the Widening Participation team.
+When not working, she is mainly trying to develop her teenagers’ independent living skills, but also loves to catch up with family and friends, and particularly when music events are involved.
 She also likes to go on long walks with her dog.

 In addition to working with the team, Alessandro is a Marketing Management Lecturer, Online Tutor and Doctoral Candidate at the university.
 In his capacity as an Academic Skills Adviser, he covers mainly appointments and drop-in sessions, in which the focus tends to be on academic writing, critical thinking and structuring assessments.
 Alessandro loves travelling, learning about new cultures, and, as a proud Italian, cooking!